julien-lange/asynchronous-subtyping/README.md

 * Example `./Checker -iT '!a;?b;end' '?b;!a;end'`

-In both both, the tool says *True* if T1 is a subtype of T2, *False* if not, and *Maybe* if the tool is not quite sure.
+In both mode, the tool says *True* if T1 is a subtype of T2, *False* if not, and *Maybe* if the tool is not quite sure.

 ## Running the tests